Performance data

 Pearl Women’s Center, US

-Smoke management performance data
+Smoke management

 Ultravision proves to be more efficient in controlling bioaerosols than traditional smoke evacuation systems